JulieEstevan/JulieEstevan/README.md

 - 🔭 I’m currently working on my [Portfolio](https://github.com/JulieEstevan/portfolio_v2)

-- 💼 Freshly out of my studies, I'm currently searching for a job
+- 💼 Looking for an internship to complete my studies !

 - 🐈 A little thing about me :